 To Withdraw against starting balance, in the client dropdown list, select [Self-Attorney/Firm].
 Similarly, to deposit your own money to a trust account, select [Self-Attorney/Firm] in the client dropdown list.

-Recording Payments Against Trust Funds: If an invoice shows a "To Be Paid From Trust Funds" amount (if such setting is enabled via Settings/Tools/Reports->Edit Business Information), please visit Invoices tab and click on the green dollar sign in front of the invoice and enter this amount (in the description, you may add "paid from trust funds").
+Recording Payments Against Trust Funds: If an invoice shows a "To Be Paid From Trust Funds" amount (if such setting is enabled via Settings/Tools/Reports->Invoice/General Settings), please visit Invoices tab and click on the green dollar sign in front of the invoice and enter this amount (in the description, you may add "paid from trust funds").
 Then go to "Trust Funds" tab for the selected client and click on "Withdraw" to withdraw the amount as indicated on the invoice.
 In the description, you may mention the invoice number.

 Alternatively, on the same payment screen, you may select "Pay From Trust Funds" and select a trust account from which you wish to pay the invoice.
 Enter the amount to be paid.
 The system will automatically create a payment entry and a withdrawal from the selected trust account.
 The system will also display the client's balance in the selected trust account and ensure that you don't overdraw funds.